gabrielfernanzo/gabrielfernanzo/README.md

  </a>  -->
 </p>

-I'm Gabriel, a Back-end developer from the state of Minas Gerais - Brazil, and I'm absolotely fascinated about Javascript-based technologies.
-I love to discover and learn new things.
-Also I'm always pursuing the unknown both in life and as an I.T. professional.
-I'd love to meet you and exchange some knowledge, so feel free to reach out ot me.
+I'm Gabriel, a Brazillian Node.js developer, and really passionate to learning new stuff.
+I'm always trying to improve by keeping an eye on the news and trying new things on the projects I get to work on.
+I'd love to learn from or work with you, so please, fell free to reach out to me.
 <h1></h1>

 ### Stats